 Our last minute getaway to Yosemite for New Year’s made us fall in love with Yosemite in Winter.
 In addition to the benefit of less crowds, there are so many extra winter activities available.
-For our 2 days in Yosemite itinerary, we scored a glamping reservation at Autocamp and filled our days one picturesque moment after the next.
+For our 2 day Yosemite itinerary, we scored a glamping reservation at Autocamp and filled our days one picturesque moment after the next.
 You can use this guide for any season but there’s nothing like a Yosemite winter trip.

 Truthfully, any time is a good time to go to Yosemite but the experience varies by season.
 Most people head to Yosemite during summer because it’s a great place to visit on your summer vacation, especially if you are visiting National Parks.
 The weather is warm to hot (highs in the 80-90 degree range) and while there is some rain, the days are generally sunny.
 People that like camping with find the evening to be in the 50s.
 The biggest issue in the summer is that Yosemite is crowded.

 Spring and Fall are great times to visit, especially in May when the waterfalls are at their peak, wildflowers abound, the roads are open and the weather is in the 70s during the day.
 Fall has beautiful autumn color and while the waterfalls may run dry there are plenty of hikes and views to enjoy without tons of people.
 Toward the end of fall and throughout the winter, daytime temps drop into the 50s.

 Winter is the least visited season and the most underrated.
 Bring some warm clothing and enjoy seeing snow on the ground.
 Winter activities like winter hiking, snowshoeing, ice skating and skiing are available.
 Waterfalls are running again – not at the Spring pace but still really pretty.
 Yosemite is one of our favorite places to visit in California in December.